QFax/indiana2/project_plan.md

 - **Usage Tracking:** The proxy will track the usage of each key, counting the number of requests per minute and per day.

 ### 2.2.
 Intelligent Error Handling
-- **"Model Overloaded" Retries:** If a request to the Gemini API fails with a "Model Overloaded" error, the proxy will not immediately return an error to the client.
-Instead, it will wait for a fixed delay and then retry the request.
-This process will be repeated until a successful response is received.
+- **"Model Overloaded" Retries:** If a request to the Gemini API fails with a "Model Overloaded" error (HTTP 503), the proxy will wait for a fixed delay and retry.
+This will be repeated up to a configurable maximum number of retries.
+If all retries fail, the proxy will return an error to the client.
 - **"Resource Exhausted" Management:** If a request fails with a "Resource Exhausted" error, the proxy will:
-    - Identify whether the quota was exceeded for the minute or the day.
+    - Parse the `quotaId` field from the JSON error response to identify whether the quota was exceeded for the minute or the day (e.g., if `quotaId` contains "PerDay").
+All `quotaId` values will be logged for monitoring.
     - Temporarily remove the exhausted key from the rotation pool.
     - The key will be returned to the pool after the appropriate time has passed (i.e., at the start of the next minute or the next day).